Wooden Ships Comments on this Ebbtide bermudan cutter

 Starboard side passageway going forward with a large hanging locker to starboard and large heads compartment to port.
 Heads has a Jabsco manual sea toilet (new 2014) which pumps directly overboard, a hand basin and shower with pressurised hot and cold water.
 Shower drains into a sump tank with electric pump out.

-Forward into the fore cabin with a large double berth, full standing headroom and storage space.
+Forward into the fore cabin with a double berth, full standing headroom and storage space.
 Chain locker accessible through a drop down hatch.

 Full specification and details available upon request